hoshomoh/CSVUtils/README.md

 So, before pushing or making any pull request run the below command:

 * `composer test`: For running test
-* `composer lint`: For running php-cs-fixer to check that the code meet the set standard
+* `composer fixlint`: For running php-cs-fixer to fix linting errors